-Don't sign up for kettlebell training, unless your goal is get better at handling kettlebells.
+Don't sign up for kettlebell training, unless your goal is to get better at handling kettlebells.
 Resistance training is to build muscle and cardio training is to improve your cardiovascular system.
 Kettlebells aren't something different, they're simply a tool you use when engaging in a resistance program.

-Finally I'd like to address a clinical study that compared kettlebell exercises to similar dumbbell exercises over six weeks to see which one was better.
+Finally, I'd like to address a clinical study that compared kettlebell exercises to similar dumbbell exercises over six weeks to see which one was better.
 One of the exercises was a squat with dumbbells versus a goblet squat with kettlebells.

 The study concluded that dumbbell users improved squat strength three times more than the kettlebell users.
 (Squat strength increase was 15% for dumbbell users versus 5% for kettlebell users.)

-Unfortunately they weren't making a valid comparison.
+Unfortunately, they weren't making a valid comparison.
 A goblet squat is a corrective exercise to help reinforce proper movement patterns in a squat.
 They are designed to keep your upper body parallel to your shin.
 It also helps you stay upright, instead of hinging in the hip.
-The goblet squat is all about learning and reinforcing correct form.
+The goblet squat is all about learning and reinforcing the correct form.
 Once your body is moving properly, you can progress to traditional squats to increase strength.